Configure Tenable.io

 Specifies the grouping mechanism to use when creating JIRA tickets.

-• Vulnerability - Ticket will be group by vulnerability ticket.
+• Vulnerability - Grouped by vulnerability ticket.

-• Asset - Ticket will be group by asset ticket.
+• Asset - Grouped by asset ticket.

 Drop-down box